-- 5.2-R2 Wide-field, multi-faceted imaging must be available in the Package, including: - 5.2-R2.1 It shall be possible to set up a central region of specified size which is imaged, e.g. the "fly's eye").
+5.2-R2 Wide-field, multi-faceted imaging must be available in the Package, including:

-- 5.2-R2.2 Facet positions shall be chosen by the package based on user-specified imaging criteria.
-Priority: 1 Timescale: D - 5.2-R2.3 It shall be possible to stitch together all of the facets to form a single final image.
-Priority: 1 Timescale: D - 5.2-R2.4 It shall be possible to specify "outrigger" facets, either manually, or by reading in information from a catalog (e.g., NVSS, WENSS, etc...), or from multiple catalogs for frequency interpolation, and specifying facets at the locations of sources above a given flux density cutoff (accounting for the primary beam response).
-Priority: 3 Timescale: D - 5.2-R3 High-fidelity imaging of the entire primary beam in all Stokes parameters is the primary goal therefore, incorporation of the polarized primary beam response of the array is required, including: - 5.2-R3.1 ability to image polarizations separately and correct for beam squint; Priority: 1 Timescale: D - 5.2-R3.2 inclusion of beam-squint between the R and L response in the primary beam for joint polarization imaging;
+- 5.2-R2.1 It shall be possible to set up a central region of specified size which is imaged, e.g. the "fly's eye") with user-controlled faceting and/or w-projection.
+Priority: 1 Timescale: B - 5.2-R2.2 Facet positions or w-planes shall be chosen semi-automatically by the package based on user-specified imaging criteria or meta-data.
+Priority: 2 Timescale: C - 5.2-R2.3 It shall be possible to stitch together all of the facets to form a single final image.
+Priority: 1 Timescale: B - 5.2-R2.4 It shall be possible to specify "outrigger" facets, either manually, or by reading in information from a catalog (e.g., NVSS, WENSS, etc...), or from multiple catalogs for frequency interpolation, and specifying facets at the locations of sources above a given flux density cutoff (accounting for the primary beam response).
+Priority: 1 Timescale: C - 5.2-R3 High-fidelity imaging of the entire primary beam in all Stokes parameters is the primary goal therefore, incorporation of the polarized primary beam response of the array is required, including: - 5.2-R3.1 ability to image polarizations separately and correct for beam squint; Priority: 1 Timescale: B

+5.2-R3.2 inclusion of beam-squint between the R and L response in the primary beam for joint polarization imaging;

-- 5.2-R3.3 inclusion of a full polarization response of the primary beam; Priority: 3 Timescale: D - 5.2-R4 It shall be possible to subtract the contribution of strong sources in the far sidelobes of the primary beam from the uv data, accounting for a time variable primary beam response.
+- 5.2-R3.3 inclusion of a full polarization response of the primary beam (e.g. from a beam model); Priority: 2 Timescale: C - 5.2-R4 It shall be possible to subtract the contribution of strong sources in the far sidelobes of the primary beam from the uv data, accounting for a time variable primary beam response.